Select Page

 GET IN TOUCH ON

-Diagnostic Hysterolaparoscopy is a testing procedure used to assess issues relating to infertility within the female reproductive systems.
-Laparoscopy is a surgical treatment that includes the implantation of a tiny fibre optical wire with a lens at the tip, referred to as the Laparoscope, into the womb.
+Diagnostic Hysterolaparoscopy is a testing procedure used to assess issues relating to infertility within the female reproductive system.
+Laparoscopy is a surgical treatment that includes the implantation of a tiny fiber optic wire with a lens at the tip, referred to as the laparoscope, into the womb.

-Hysterolaparoscopy has been frequently used across the globe and has shown to be an efficient method in the detection and therapy of infertility.
+Hysterolaparoscopy has been frequently used across the globe and is an efficient method in the detection and therapy of infertility.

 Reasons of infertility